tejoakk/GameOfLife/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ### Pattern
-Following the Glider pattern placed in a middle of sized of 25 X 25
+Following the Glider pattern placed in a middle of grid sized of 25 * 25